-Louisa May Alcott would doubtless be perplexed by the alterations in tone and character perpetrated on her timeless classic by “Little Women -- The Broadway Musical.”
-As a staunch advocate of youth drama, Alcott would surely applaud the opportunity to take the kids -- especially little women -- to a wholesome live show.
+Louisa May Alcott would doubtless be perplexed by the alterations in tone and character perpetrated on her timeless classic by “Little Women — The Broadway Musical.”
+As a staunch advocate of youth drama, Alcott would surely applaud the opportunity to take the kids — especially little women — to a wholesome live show.
 But miscalculated adaptation and staging make for an overlong and sometimes off-putting experience.